Ferroelectricity in a magnon Bose-Einstein condensate: Nonreciprocal superfluidity, exceptional points, and Majorana bosons: Conclusion

-\textit{Conclusion---} Within a minimal model description, we have investigated dielectric properties of magnon BEC, that interacts with electric field via geometric AC phase.
-Through a mean-field analysis, we constructed a phase diagram as a function of the strength of repulsive interaction $u$ and the spin–orbit coupling $\eta$.
-In particular, when $\eta>1$, the ferroelectricity appears as a manifestation of the positive feedback loop.
-We also find that, owing to the spatial-inversion symmetry breaking, the Bogoliubov quasiparticle becomes non-reciprocal.
-The critical point of the phase transition is characterized by the exceptional point and the Majorana boson, reflecting the non-Hermitian aspect of the underlying bosonic BdG Hamiltonian.
+Within a minimal model, we have investigated a feedback-driven ferroelectric quantum phase transition in a magnon Bose–Einstein condensate, arising from its coupling to electric fields via the geometric Aharonov–Casher phase.
+A key feature of this system is a positive feedback loop: an applied electric field induces magnon orbital motion through the AC phase, which generates an electric polarization that further reinforces the original field.
+Using a mean-field approach, we constructed the phase diagram as a function of the repulsive interaction strength $u$ and the spin–orbit coupling $\eta$.
+In particular, for $\eta>1$, the system exhibits ferroelectricity as a direct consequence of this feedback mechanism.
+We also find that the breaking of spatial inversion symmetry leads to nonreciprocal Bogoliubov quasiparticles.
+At the critical point, the transition is characterized by global exceptional points and the emergence of a Majorana-like bosonic excitation, reflecting the intrinsically non-Hermitian nature of the underlying bosonic Bogoliubov–de Gennes Hamiltonian.